Major Taylor: Racism in cycling

-As Taylor gained notoriety as an amateur and a professional, he did not escape racial segregation.
-In 1894, the LAW changed its bylaws to exclude blacks from membership; however, it did permit them to compete in its races.
-Although Taylor's cycling was greatly celebrated abroad, particularly in France, his career was still restricted by racism, particularly in the Southern U.S., where some local promoters would not permit Taylor to compete against white cyclists.
+As Taylor gained fame as an amateur then as a professional, he did not escape racial segregation.
+In 1894, the League of American Wheelmen changed its bylaws to exclude blacks from membership; however, it did permit them to compete in its races.
+Although Taylor's cycling was greatly celebrated abroad, particularly in France, his career was still restricted by racism, particularly in the Southern U.S., where some local promoters would not permit him to compete against white cyclists.
 Some restaurants and hotels also refused to serve him or provide him lodging.

-Taylor asserted in his autobiography that prominent bicycle racers of his era often cooperated to defeat him, such as the Butler brothers (Nat and Tom) were accused of doing in the one-mile world championship race at Montreal in 1899.
-At the LAW races in Boston, shortly after Taylor had won the world championship, he accused the entire field that included Tom Cooper and Eddie Bald, among others for fouling him.
+Taylor asserted in his autobiography that prominent bicycle racers of his era often cooperated to defeat him; the Butler brothers (Nat and Tom), for example, were accused of so doing in the one-mile world championship race at Montreal in 1899.
+At the LAW races in Boston, shortly after Taylor had won the world championship, he accused the entire field, that included Tom Cooper and Eddie Bald among others, of fouling him.
 Taylor complained after the event that he had been "bumped, jostled, and elbowed until I was sorely tried."
 Racing promoter William A. Brady, who was also Taylor's manager, chastised the other riders for their "rough treatment" of Taylor during the race.

 While some of Taylor's fellow racers refused to compete with him, others resorted to intimidation, verbal insults, and threats to physically harm him.
-While racing in Savannah, Georgia in the Winter of 1898, he received a written threat saying "Clear out if you value your life"; the previous day Taylor had challenged three riders together to a race after one of them had said they "didn't pace niggers."
+While racing in Savannah, Georgia in the Winter of 1898, he received a written threat saying "Clear out if you value your life;" the previous day, Taylor had challenged three riders together to a race after one of them had said they "didn't pace niggers."
 Taylor recalled that ice water had been thrown at him during races and nails were scattered in front of his wheels.
 Taylor further stated in his autobiography that he had been elbowed and "pocketed" (boxed in) by other riders to prevent him from sprinting to the front of the pack, a tactic at which he was so successful.